Bernard Vann: Medals and legacy

 Vann's medals which, in addition to the VC and the MC & bar, included the 1914–15 Star, the British War Medal, and the Victory Medal remained in the family for many years.
 In May 2010, the VC and the MC and bar were purchased by Lord Ashcroft and are displayed at the Lord Ashcroft Gallery in the Imperial War Museum.

 Several memorials to Vann's memory exist.
 There is a plaque on the house where he was born in Rushden.
 At Coates, Gloucestershire, where his family moved after the death of his father, he is listed on the roll of honour at St Matthew's Church and on the village war memorial.
 At the Church of St Mary Magdalene, Newark-on-Trent where the 8th Sherwood Foresters are commemorated, there is a memorial.
 A memorial plaque survives in the former St Barnabas' Church, Leicester, where he was curate.

 On 8 November 2014, a plaque honouring Vann and five other Derby County players killed during the First World War was unveiled outside the club's Pride Park Stadium.

 On 29 September 2018, his grandsons unveiled a commemorative stone in Rushden.
 His grandson Michael unveiled a memorial plaque in the chapel at Wellingborough School on 10 November 2018.

+The Vann Fellowship, named in memory of Vann, was established at Durham University in 2018 to promote the study of Christianity and the armed forces.